makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Simpl

-Simpl, a six-year-old startup, has raised [$83 million](https://techcrunch.com/2021/11/30/india-fintech-simpl-raises-40-million/) to date, with Valar Ventures and IA Ventures leading its Series B round.
+Simpl, a six-year-old startup, has raised <a href="https://techcrunch.com/2021/11/30/india-fintech-simpl-raises-40-million/">$83 million</a> to date, with Valar Ventures and IA Ventures leading its Series B round.
 LFH Ventures and some existing investors also participated in the round.
 Simpl partners with popular online brands and offers their customers the ability to make purchases without paying for them at that very moment.

 Over the years, it has also developed a range of offerings, including a one-time checkout feature; Bill Box, which allows customers to automate their recurring expense payouts, and splitting a bill in three parts.
 As digital payments increase their reach in India, buy now, pay later services have started to gain fast traction.

 ### ZestMoney

 Since its inception in 2016, ZestMoney has become one of the fastest-growing fintechs in India.
-The company's unique offering allows users to shop online and pay back later through easy installments, using mobile technology, digital banking, and artificial intelligence.\
+The company's unique offering allows users to shop online and pay back later through easy installments, using mobile technology, digital banking, and artificial intelligence.
-\

 This makes it easier for people who wouldn't normally be able to get loans for consumer purchases to still have access to the things they need and want.

 ### ePayLater